byandell/byandell.github.io/_posts/2026-4-16-Learning-from-Bland-Ewing.md

 and were largely forgotten.

 But let's step back.
-I was exposed to Bland's ideas while at Caltech, but could not see how to act on them at that time.
+I encountered Bland's ideas while at Caltech, but could not see how to act on them at that time.
 When I began graduate school at UC-Berkeley in biostatistics, I thought I might explore Bland's ideas, but they seemed too ambitious